theupdateframework/python-tuf/tuf/README.md

 # The private key of the updated targets metadata must be loaded before it can be signed and
 # written (Note the load_repository() call above).
 private_targets_key =  import_rsa_privatekey_from_file("path/to/targets_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 repository.targets.load_signing_key(private_targets_key)

 # Due to the load_repository(), we must also load the private keys of the other top-level roles
 # to generate a valid set of metadata.
 private_root_key = import_rsa_privatekey_from_file("path/to/root_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 private_root_key2 = import_rsa_privatekey_from_file("path/to/root_key2")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 private_release_key = import_rsa_privatekey_from_file("path/to/release_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 private_timestamp_key = import_rsa_privatekey_from_file("path/to/timestamp_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 repository.root.load_signing_key(private_root_key)
 repository.root.load_signing_key(private_root_key2)